Hours and Admission

 Reserve General Admission Tickets

-Check our Directions & Parking page to help plan your trip!
-Parking in the National Aviary parking lot is available on a first-come, first-served basis for a $7 flat rate.
-Please note: the Aviary parking lot closes nightly at 5 pm.
+Check our Directions and Parking page to help plan your trip!
+Parking in the National Aviary parking lot is available on a first-come, first-served basis for a flat rate of $7.
+Please note: The Aviary parking lot closes nightly at 5 pm.

 Book an Animal Encounter Today